krikamol/group/apply.md

 Please include the following information in the <font color="#4d7f7f"><b>research statement</b></font>:

 - a brief explanation of why you are interested in joining our group
-- your past research and/or industry experience that are relevant to our group
+- your past courseworks and/or research-industry experience that are relevant to our group
--
+- our recent work that you find most exciting and XXX
 - why you think you would be a good fit to our group